 Stress can cause things such as high blood pressure or heart disease.
 Understanding the causes of stress will help you identify ways to cope with it more effectively.
 The most common cause of stress in today’s society is time-related pressure.

 It is no surprise that there’s no busier time than the holiday season.
 And while some will argue it’s the best time of the year, many people also find this time extremely stressful.
 Whether it’s getting your shopping done on time, staying under a certain spending budget, or remembering to buy gifts for everyone on your list.
-We have compiled a list of ways to help you reduce stress and enjoy the holidays a little more.
+We have compiled a list of ways to help you reduce holiday blues and enjoy the holidays a little more.

 Stress Management for the Holidays:

 Have you ever wished you were the person who finishes buying all their holiday gifts by December 1st?
 Or have you ever gone to buy a gift a few days before Christmas only to find that it has been sold out?
-Planning ahead can ensure you are on top of everything this year.
+Planning ahead can ensure you are on top of everything this year and you don’t experience holiday blues.
 Begin by making a list and prioritizing what’s most important.
 Whether it’s a list of gifts that you need to purchase, relatives you want to visit with, or holiday dinner preparations, write them down to keep track of everything.
 Organize your time as well as pace yourself so you are not trying to get everything done on the same day.
 Understand that things will not always go as planned and that is okay.
 Once you let go of the things you can’t control, you’re already on the right track to reducing stress.

 Set a Budget